deepak-codes537/LENS-ML-/README.md

-🧠 LENSE eXpert (NLP Suits)
+## 🧠 LENSE eXpert (NLP Suits)

-This project is an NLP-based web application built using Streamlit.
+This project is a NLP web app made with Streamlit.
+It has features like spam check, language detection, review sentiment, and news classification — all in one place.
+Just type text or upload a file and get instant results.
 It provides multiple Natural Language Processing utilities in one place, allowing users to analyze and classify text interactively.

 🚀 Features